 Brisker’s career at Penn State and NFL Draft ascension

 In three years at Penn State, Brisker has amassed 143 tackles, 10 tackles for loss, 5 interceptions, 14 pass deflections, and a fumble recovery.
-2021, meanwhile, has arguably been his most productive year to date.
-The senior captain has accumulated 55 tackles, 6 tackles for loss, 2 interceptions, and 5 pass breakups in 11 games.
+2021, meanwhile, was Brisker’s most productive year to date.
+The senior captain accumulated 63 tackles, 6 tackles for loss, 2 picks, and 5 pass deflections in 12 games played.

 It would be a gratifying moment for many — Brisker’s mother, his teammates, and his coaches — but for none more than Brisker himself, who’s carrying the desire of himself and his brother to officially make it to the NFL stage.
 That kind of desire — just like Brisker flying through a gap or leaping for an interception — is hard to stop.